 You’re in Good Hands with Mid-Kansas OMS

 Our surgeons have years of experience evaluating patients for surgery and administering anesthesia.
 We have state-of-the-art facilities and advanced surgical technologies that are designed to provide our patients with safety throughout the entire procedure.
 Our goal is to provide you with the most comfortable experience possible in a potentially uncomfortable situation.
-To schedule a consultation, contact our office in Wichita, KS today at (316) 722-0800.
+To schedule a consultation, contact our office at (316) 722-0800.